gongahkia/yuho/doc/syntax.md

     // := => provides a simultaneous immutable variable declaration and binding between a specified named variable identifier and its assigned value, wherein the value cannot be then reassigned or modified after its initial assignment
         // note that the datatype of any named variable is specified before the variable identifier similar to C++
         // every value in Yuho is therefore IMMUTABLE
+    // | => used to specify a UNION type in Yuho where the | pipe operator delimits the possible datatypes when a given variable has a value that is unspecified in current legislation and thus could be of multiple datatypes, most commonly paired with pass as below
+        // pass => aside from acting as a keyword that skips execution of a certain block, also functions as a special NULLABLE type (and value to itself) that represents the absence of a value, the equivalent of void or null in other programming languages
     // scope => declares the lexical scope of a given section of Yuho code for modularity within {} curly braces, the equivalent of a namespace in most other C-style programming languages
         // . => scoped variables, structs and functions are then called via . dot syntax
         // also observe how this syntax is nearly identical to a struct's declaration